e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/INTERNALS.md

 `webhook(request)`

 Verifies Anthropic webhook deliveries in the app process.
-On `session.status_run_started`, it reads `e2b_worker_sandbox_id` from Anthropic environment metadata, reconnects to that E2B sandbox when possible, starts the worker process if needed, or creates a replacement worker sandbox when the stored id is missing or stale.
+On `session.status_run_started`, it reads `event.data.id` as the session id, looks up that session in the app-owned JSON sandbox store, reconnects to the stored E2B sandbox when possible, starts the worker process if needed, or creates a replacement worker sandbox when the stored id is missing or stale.

 ### `session.py`